 Many people ask about the different types of CPD, and specifically what is the difference between structured CPD and self-directed CPD?
-The majority of professional bodies require at least 50% of CPD to be completed in a structured format, and so it is important to be aware of the differences between the two.
+As a general guide the majority of professional bodies require at least 50% of CPD to be completed in a structured format, and so it is important to be aware of the differences between the two.
+This article provides a quick guide to the difference between structured CPD and self-directed CPD.

 Structured CPD is considered a formal learning environment, which typically includes training courses, online eLearning programs, workshops and seminars that have been accredited and conform to CPD guidelines and standards.
 Structured CPD consists of two-way interactions between trainer and delegates, and follows a methodical approach to learning that can be delivered consistently time and time again.